 The City contracted with Northwest Ecological Services to examine the program options available, research what worked well for other jurisdictions in Puget Sound and make a recommendation on which program would be the best fit for Bellingham.

 The City of Bellingham has three options for developing a mitigation program:

 - in-lieu fee program

 Based on current City of Bellingham needs and constraints, an in-lieu fee (ILF) program appears be the best approach for the City.
 Although an ILF program would require a serious financial and strategic commitment on the part of City government and its citizens, the program has the potential to provide significant economic and ecological benefits with only moderate risk.

 Implementing a successful ILF program is anticipated to take approximately five to seven years.

-We are already moving forward with Step 1 "Preparation" by inventorying and prioritizing our natural resources through the Habitat Master Planning process.
-In the next year we hope to begin developing a draft program framework or “Prospectus.”
+We have already moved forward with Step 1 "Preparation" by inventorying and prioritizing our natural resources through the Habitat Master Planning process.
+We submitted our Mitigation Bank prospectus to regulatory agencies to review on April 2, 2018.

 Regional and National Use

 Mitigation programs, especially mitigation banks, have been widely used throughout the Midwestern and Eastern United States.
 Although mitigation programs are relatively new in Washington State, there are several examples of each in the Puget Sound region.

 There are over 1,000 approved banks in the United States.
 As of fall 2012, the Washington State Department of Ecology lists 12 state/federally approved and four pending mitigation banks in Washington State.
 Only one bank is approved for use in Whatcom County: the Lummi Nation Wetland and Habitat Mitigation Bank.
 Two banks are approved for use in Skagit County: Nookachamps Wetland Mitigation Bank and the Skagit Environmental Bank.